haraka/Haraka/docs/plugins/dnsbl.md

 * reject  (default: true)

-    Set reject=0 to disable rejections based on DNSBL.
+    Set reject=false to disable rejections based on DNSBL.
 Results are still logged and saved in the connection note at connection.notes.dnsbl.

 * enable\_stats